danmons/stop_complaining_about_youtube/README.md

-# Stop Complaining About Youtube
+# Stop Complaining About YouTube

 # Work in progress.
 Don't use this guide yet.